MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 To add a custom property:

   1. Enter a property name.
-This name will appear in search results from this connector.
+This name appears in search results from this connector.
   1. For the value, select Static or String/Regex Mapping.
-A static value will be included in all search results from this connector.
-A string/regex value will vary based on the rules you add.
+A static value is included in all search results from this connector.
+A string/regex value varies based on the rules you add.
   1. Select **Edit Value**.
   1. If you selected a static value, enter the string you want to appear.
   1. If you selected a string/regex value: